Skip to Content

 3. Aboriginality

-• Be identified on the NSW Housing Register as being eligible for Aboriginal Housing Office properties as well as public or community housing.
+• Be identified on the NSW Housing Register as being eligible for Aboriginal Housing Office (AHO) properties as well as public or community housing.

 • Take up their entitlement in public housing to one extra bedroom to help them meet their family responsibilities (this is subject to availability).